betrusted-io/xous-core/services/early_settings/README.md

 # `early_settings`

-This crate provides a service and API to access some settings stored in the first 4096 bytes of FLASH.
+This crate provides a service and API to access settings stored in the first 4096 bytes of FLASH.

+Settings stored there do not contain any personal identifiable information.

 Settings currently stored here:
  - keymap